-Air quality in Lakeview has exceeded the PM2.5 standard but the area has not been formally designated nonattainment Any intermediate size to large industry wishing to expand or establish in Lakeview is restricted from doing so because of the impossibility of meeting the modeling requirements as stated above.
-A sustainment area designation provides a way for intermediate sized companies to establish or expand their operations while helping solve the real air quality problems.
-It will still be difficult for large companies to obtain permits because DEQ must continue to implement federal regulations for these companies.
-Designating Lakeview as a sustainment area provides flexibility for Lakeview while ensuring the area is protective of air quality.
+Air quality in Lakeview has exceeded the PM2.5 standard but the area has not been formally designated nonattainment.
+Any intermediate size to large industry wishing to expand or establish in Lakeview is restricted from doing so because of the impossibility of meeting the modeling requirements as stated above.
+A sustainment area designation would provide a way for intermediate sized companies to establish or expand their operations while helping solve the real air quality problems.
+It will still be difficult for large companies to obtain permits because DEQ must continue to implement the more restrictive regulations that apply to the underlying federal area designation for these companies.
+Designating Lakeview as a sustainment area would provide flexibility for the community to pursue both economic development and improvements to air quality.

 BACKGROUND